- September 25, 1991

 In 2011, driving for Fortec Motorsport, Rossi took 3rd place in Formula Renault 3.5 Series, with two wins, at Aragon and Circuit Paul Ricard, and a total of five podiums.
 He finished behind Wickens and Jean-Eric Vergne but was the best-placed rookie driver.
 He stayed in the series for another year, driving for Arden Caterham, but the results were far below the ones achieved a year before.

-Anyway, the most important fact for Rossi was that he became a test driver for Caterham Formula 1 team.
+Anyway, the most important fact for Rossi was that he became a test driver for Caterham F1 Team.
 He was the first American driver in the most popular racing series after five years, so the expectations were quite big.
 However, he had to wait a bit more for a chance to race in F1.

 Rossi wanted to stay sharp and in the racing form, so he entered the GP2 Series.
 That was a season marked by many ups and downs for this American.
 Alex managed to score one victory, in Abu Dhabi, but at the end of the year, he was 9th in the Drivers’ championship, well behind the leading pack.